 Total Loan Payment: $32,585

 The consequences, which can be severe, include the following:

 The Washington Application for State Financial Aid (WASFA) is a free application for undocumented students/DREAMers to apply for student financial aid.
-Upon successful completion of a WASFA, the college(s) you choose will use the information you provide to determine your eligibility to receive Washington State financial aid, including State Need Grant, the College Bound Scholarship, or State Work Study.
+Upon successful completion of a WASFA, the college(s) you choose will use the information you provide to determine your eligibility to receive Washington State financial aid, including the Washington College Grant (formerly the Washington State Need Grant), the College Bound Scholarship, or State Work Study.

 Undocumented students need to meet one of the following standards:

 If you meet this standard, you could qualify for two benefits:

 While you’re in college or career school, you’ll need to learn how to manage your finances, plan for changes, and prepare for the unexpected.
 Budgeting will help you build decision-making skills and reach your financial and academic goals.